rickstaa/livepeer-setup/transcoding/livepeer/README.md

 6. Confirm the orchestrator is on duty by executing `docker ps`.

-Your LivePeer orchestrator is now ready to transcode on port `8935`, with the LivePeer CLI server exposed on port `7935`.
+Your LivePeer orchestrator is now ready to transcode on port `8935`, with the LivePeer CLI server exposed on port `7936`.

-> \[WARNING]
+> \[!WARNING]
 > Ensure root access for running Docker containers on your system.
 If you've previously followed [this guide](https://docs.docker.com/engine/install/linux-postinstall/) for non-root users, revert those steps.
 Failure to do so may expose your wallet password.

 ### Unleash the CLI Server